JEP draft: Strict Field Initialization in the JVM (Preview)

 Class initialization

-An initialization state is used to keep track of the initialization status of each class at run time.
+An initialization state is used to track the status of each class at run time.
 In today's JVM (see JVMS 5.5), a class's initialization state may be any of the following:

 The <clinit> method executes while the class is in a larval state.
 The class is not yet initialized at this point, but its fields and methods can be freely accessed by code running in the current thread.
 If the <clinit> method completes successfully, the class transitions to the initialized state.
 If an exception occurs, the class transitions to the erroneous state and can never become initialized.

 The constraints on class initialization are enforced dynamically, at run time.
-For example, each getstatic instruction is responsible for checking the initialization state of the resolved field's class, and if the class is in the larval state in another thread, blocking until initialization completes.
+For example, each getstatic instruction is responsible for checking the initialization state of the resolved field's class.
+If the class is not initialized, but is in a larval state in another thread, getstatic blocks until initialization completes.

 Instance initialization

-An object is initialized by an instance initialization method, <init>.
-Instance initialization methods typically set up the instance fields of the class, and might also interact with static fields and global state.
 Each class in a hierarchy has at least one <init> method, and that method must, at some point before it completes, delegate to another <init> method of the current class or its superclass.
-(This recursion bottoms out at Object.<init>.)
+This recursion bottoms out at Object.<init>.

 Like classes, objects have an initialization state, although this is expressed only indirectly in the JVM Specification.
 Today, an object's initialization state may be any of the following:

-An <init> method begins execution in the early larval state.
-Most operations, including method invocations, are not allowed on an object in the early larval state, and the object may not be shared with other code.
+An <init> method begins execution in the restricted larval state.
+Most operations, including method invocations, are not allowed on an object in the restricted larval state, and the object may not be shared with other code.
 However, its fields may be assigned with putfield.
 At some point another <init> method is invoked and the initialization process continues recursively, eventually reaching Object.<init>.
-At that point, the instance transitions to the late larval state and, one by one, delegating <init> methods complete their execution and return.
-In the late larval state, the object is not yet fully initialized, but use of its fields and methods is unrestricted.
-(It may even be shared across threads.)
+At that point, the instance transitions to the unrestricted larval state and, one by one, the recursively invoked <init> methods complete their execution and return.
+In the unrestricted larval state, use of the object, including its fields and methods, is unrestricted.
+(The object may even be shared across threads.)
 The object is initialized once the outermost <init> method returns successfully.
 Alternatively, any <init> call in the stack might fail with an exception; in that case, the object transitions to the erronous state and can never become initialized.

 One of the requirements of verification is that for every jump in a method, including every implicit jump to an exception handler, the type state of the jump target must be compatible with the incoming type state at the point of the jump.
 Each jump target declares its type state in the StackMapTable attribute.

 Entries in the StackMapTable are typically expressed as modifications of the previous frame.
-In an <init> method, the initialization state of the implicit first stack map frame is early larval, where all ACC_STRICT_INIT instance fields declared by the class are considered unset.
+In an <init> method, the initialization state of the implicit first stack map frame is restricted, where all strictly-initialized instance fields declared by the class are considered unset.

 From that point:

-A jump target can act as a join point for multiple execution paths, and the incoming initialization state from these two paths may differ.
+A jump target can act as a join point for multiple execution paths, and the incoming type states from these two paths may differ.
 For example, a field may be assigned on one path, and not assigned on another.

-The early larval state should be understood to track which fields are guaranteed to be set; a possibly-unset field is expressed just like a definitely-unset field.
-A jump can always transition from one early larval state to another as long as the transition only "unsets" some fields.
-Initialization state transitions to an early larval state with more fields set, or to the unrestricted state, can only be achieved via the putfield and invokespecial instructions, respectively.
+Restricted type states should be understood to track which fields are guaranteed to be set; a possibly-unset field is expressed just like a definitely-unset field.
+A jump can always transition from one restricted type state to another as long as the transition only "unsets" some fields.
+Transitions to a restricted type state with more fields set, or to an unrestricted type state, can only be achieved via the putfield and invokespecial instructions, respectively.

 Reflective initialization